rcrowther/django-static_models/README.md

 ## Overview
-The main app usage is like this---configure some settings which target a View, run the management command, do something with the generated pages.
+The process for main app usage is... configure some settings which target a View, run the management command, do something with the generated pages.

 The main work is in the config, which describes which views are served with what data, and where the generated pages are to be written.

 This being Django, the action is not as simple as it sounds.
 What the app does is generate an HTML response, which in Django is an encoded stream.
 The stream is then written to an HTML file.
-There are carious combinations of configuration possible to decide file placement and name.
+There are various configurations possible to decide file placement and name.

 The main code is in 'static_models.utils.ViewGenerator', which is well-documented.
 You may want a different kind of action, for example semi-automatic page generation.
 If so, look at the ViewGenerator class.